Vader, Washington: Education

 The first school in Little Falls-Vader was a schoolhouse constructed near the falls.
 The one-room school building existed before the build of a second school in 1892.
-A two-story schoolhouse, for up to eighth grade, was built in 1930.
+A two-story schoolhouse, for up to eighth grade, was built in 1930 and replaced with another school building during the 1950s.

-The grade school in Vader, built in the 1950s, closed in 2007 after a local levy and bond measure failed.
-The measures were meant to fund maintenance and operations at the school and improve the safety of the campus.
+The Vader school district and the 1950s grade school closed officially in August 2007 after a local levy and bond measure failed.
+The measures were meant to fund maintenance and operations at the school and improve the safety of the campus; a bond to cover the cost of demolition was also unsuccessful.
 Students were transported to a temporary school in Toledo.
 The Vader school district was absorbed under the oversight of the Castle Rock district but students are allowed to choose to attend schools in more nearby locations.